 Our policy at the Indiana Hand to Shoulder Center is to accept requests for new prescriptions and refills only during our regular office hours; 8:00 a.m. to 5:00 p.m., Monday through Friday, call (317) 875-9105 or (800) 888-HAND ext.
-889. Please have the complete telephone number of your pharmacy when you call.
+889. Please have complete pharmacy information when you call.

 4. FMLA and Disability Forms

 FMLA and Disability forms are handled through Medicopy.
-Please Click here for instructions.
 Please allow 7-10 days for these forms to be completed.

 On the disability forms, your work restrictions will be given.
 We will determine your restrictions.
 Your disability company must determine whether it is appropriate to grant disability payments.